Fracking in the United Kingdom: Criticism

+era, and which has no geological oversight or insight."

 Legislation

 Community and public engagement

 Community and public engagement is a legal requirement of the EU Directive 2003/35/EC.

 In June 2013, the industry body UKOOG issued their Shale Community Engagement Charter.
 The shale gas industry has agreed to two types of community benefit for communities hosting shale gas development, including: a one-off payment of £100,000 per site, after hydraulic fracturing had taken place, and; a 1% share of production revenues; yearly operator commitment publications.

 In 2014, the government announced its intent to create of a Shale Wealth Fund.
 The fund was originally intended to be controlled by "community trusts or councils".
 A consultation period solicited views from stakeholders, "individuals, organisations, such as charities; businesses; local authorities, and; community groups"; ran between August and October 2016.

 In March 2016, Stephenson Halliday for the Planning Advisory Service noted that the UKOOG local community benefits scheme "fails all three of the tests" in Regulation 122(2) of the Community Infrastructure Levy Regulations 2010.

 In 2016, the chemical company INEOS committed to a "share 6% of revenues.
 4% of this would go to homeowners and landowners in the immediate vicinity of a well, and a further 2% to the wider community."
 In terms of total revenue, Ineos have estimated that "a typical 10 km by 10 km development area would generate £375m for the community over its lifespan".